By: Sharon Aron Baron

 What will they do next, use the city logo?

-The biggest concern the Ethics Committee had is that the primary source of revenue needed to to maintain Tamarac Times is advertising, and Florida Statutes prohibits city commissioners from soliciting city vendors to advertise.
+The biggest concern the ethics committee had is that the primary source of revenue needed to maintain Tamarac Times is advertising, and Florida Statutes prohibits city commissioners from soliciting city vendors to advertise.
 Even if they weren’t currently vendors of the city, they could be future vendors.
 This could impede on their responsibility to make impartial decisions in their public capacity should the vendors have to come before them.

-But here’s an idea to make their online venture work: Step down from public office and work it full-time.
-This would be a great endeavor, and you can both spend more time together and not have to worry about those pesky ethics.
+But here’s an idea to make their online venture work: Step down from public office operate it full-time.
+This would be a great endeavor, and they can both spend more time together and not have to worry about those pesky ethics.